 - cigarette smoking

-Once you have been diagnosed with high blood pressure, your doctor will likely recommend some lifestyle changes, including diet modification and exercise (such as yoga).
+Once you have been diagnosed with high blood pressure, your doctor will likely recommend some lifestyle changes, including diet modification and exercise.
 Medication may also be prescribed, which may include a combination of drugs.
 Depending on the stage of your blood pressure and what other medical condition you may have present, plus whatever side effects present themselves, it may take some time before the proper drug combination and dosage is discovered.
 The most common drugs prescribed for high blood pressure include ACE inhibitors, A-II receptor blockers, beta-blockers, calcium channel blockers, and diuretics.
 Be sure to discuss side effects and drug interactions with your doctor and/or pharmacist.

 Contact us for a FREE consultation on how natural therapy can help you prevent and manage high blood pressure.